chevdor/cargo-crate/README.md

 ## Intro

 `cargo-crate` is an additional cargo command for your crate.
+It basiscally does the same (I’d argue better) then the following:

+-   cargo-show

+-   cargo-info

+-   cargo-open

+-   cargo-search

+but with a single crate.

 ## Features